 Unveiling the Mystery: Deriving the Derivative of ln(x)cos(x)

 Finding the derivative of a function is a cornerstone of calculus, allowing us to explore rates of change and analyze the behavior of functions.
-This article delves into the process of deriving the derivative of ln(x)cos(x), a function that combines the natural logarithm and the cosine function, showcasing the application of crucial derivative rules.
-We'll break down the process step-by-step, ensuring a clear understanding even for those with a foundational knowledge of calculus.
+This article walks through the process of deriving the derivative of ln(x)cos(x), a function that combines the natural logarithm and the cosine function, showcasing the application of crucial derivative rules.
+That said, we'll break down the process step-by-step, ensuring a clear understanding even for those with a foundational knowledge of calculus.
 Understanding this derivation will enhance your comprehension of the product rule, the derivative of logarithmic functions, and the derivative of trigonometric functions.

 Understanding the Fundamental Rules